 The cast and crew was full of many great and talented people and it was an honour to work with them.
 We had such good times together even when the camera wasn’t rolling.
 Relationships formed were some of my most memorable experiences.

 How was your time being involved in Cedar Sequoia International?

 It was a great experience to be a part of.
 I became involved with Cedar Seqouia when I first started acting so it taught me a lot about life on set and I’m thankful to have the experience.
 It was one of my first bigger films and so much more was put into the project.
 As a result, I was able to experience life on set to a deeper extent.

 What did you enjoy about filming for Let’s Kick It and do you know where it was released?

 Let’s Kick It was very fun to film for many reasons.
 A lot of the actors were my friends prior to filming so on set was so much fun.
 It was also one of the first films I was a part of so it showed me the differences between TV and film and I got to see how everyone’s part works together to make this big and great production.

-The film was a part of many notable Film Festivals whenever everything was put together.
-Unfortunately the movie was strictly for film festival purposes but there were a couple hundred DVDs given away.
+The film was part of many notable film festivals when everything was put together.
+Unfortunately, the movie was strictly for film festival purposes but there were a couple hundred DVDs given away.

 Had you always wanted to be involved in the entertainment industry?

 As long as I can remember I’ve always wanted to be involved in the entertainment industry.
 I remember when I was just three, all I wanted to do was sing.
 Later on, when I was around the age of five, I started watching shows on the Disney Channel and it made me want to be involved in acting.
 I remember the Disney stars I looked up to were the Sprouse twins and I’ve wanted to act ever since I saw them on their show The Suite Life of Zack & Cody.
 I also messaged Selena Gomez on Facebook and she responded.
 That is a memory that touched me as a little child and I still hold on to it.
 I would love to talk to her again.